mgonza51/p5rkt/discussion.md

 semester.

 response:
-This project's syntax and idioms are similar to the exericise we did called "if-arith" and the church-encoding in project 4.
+This project's syntax and idioms are similar to the exercise we did called "if-arith" and the church encoding in project
+4. This project contains a variety of idioms that were taught earlier in this course.
+One of the most noticeable ones is tail recursion.
+The functions linearize and translate use this idiom extensively.
+Pattern matching is also used throughout the code to match different data structures such as symbols, lists, and many more.
+The match function makes it easier to handle different/complex cases.
+Pattern matching makes the code easier to read and understand.
+Foldl was also used on multiple occasions in combination with lambda functions.
+ Lastly, higher-order functions such as ifarith-tiny->anf can be seen.

 [ Question 5 ]